The earth is the Lord’s and all that is in it,

 The Fabric of Heaven and Earth

-When mystics and gnostics comment on Genesis, one’s surprised to learn that every day Elohim creates is a teaching on the metaphysical structure within and behind the physical surface of Creation.
+When mystics and gnostics comment on Genesis, one’s surprised to learn that nothing narrated is literal or material.
+Every day Elohim speaks another layer of creation into being is a teaching on the metaphysical structure within and behind the physical surface of Creation.
+In Genesis, Elohim is weaving an undivided fabric of consciousness.
 Heaven and earth are a seamless fabric of God’s Presence woven by archangels and angels.
+In this sense, we can contemplate creation as the garment of Elohim.
+Bless the Yahweh, O my soul./ O Yahweh my God, you are very great./ You are clothed with honor and majesty/ wrapped in light as with a garment (Psalm 104:1-2).
 The integrity of this fabric depends upon the human one, whose heart is its intersection.
 Creation displays the state of our heart: in union with God, we prosper; in divorce from God we suffer.
 With ecological images, prophets spoke precisely about the interior lives of people.
 Being made in Elohim’s image and likeness simply means that in us is the power to complete and perfect Creation or to destroy it.

 The Nobility of All Living Beings